 IoT continues to expand rapidly.
-Market research company Gartner has forecast that by 2020 there will be 26 million smart devices worldwide.
-This is focussing corporate minds on investment opportunities.
+Market research company Gartner estimated in 2020 there were 26 million smart devices worldwide.
+This is focusing corporate minds on investment opportunities.

 In January 2019, the Open Fog Consortium merged with the Industrial Internet Consortium to form the largest consortia of its kind in the world.
 By bringing together the two consortia there are now more than 200 corporate members collaborating in joint projects such as Cisco, Intel, Dell, Bosch, General Electric and Huawei.

 Pilot projects based on smart cities are currently being trialled around the world.
 At stake is the survival of cities themselves.
 As urban populations swell so the task of providing efficient and secure co-ordinated transport systems, healthcare, and education becomes more challenging.

 Fog computing is the key to effectively co-ordinating services.
 This is where the big gains are to be made, for example, in the design and operation of city-wide traffic management systems, centrally co-ordinated waste disposal, citizen healthcare initiatives, shared bicycle schemes, telecommunication hubs and improved crime detection and prevention.
 All of these initiatives are based on the city’s ability to capture and share vast amounts of data.

 A good example of this can be seen in Chicago where the Illinois Medical District (IMD) and global consulting practice, Ignite Cities, have formed a private and public partnership to create a national hub for medicine, innovation and research.